-NEW maps available of 2012 Vine Mealybug finds in Napa County:
+Maps of 2013 Vine Mealybug finds in Napa County now available:

 Napa County Vine Mealybug Program Components